 - Cut the two pieces from the fabric.

-- Pin both pieces of fabric together with wrong sides facing each other.
+- Pin both pieces of fabric together with right sides facing each other.

 - Pin ties about an inch down between the right sides of the fabric, optional.